Upgrading from CarrierWave

 module as well.

-5. Backill metadata
+5. Backfill metadata

 You'll notice that Shrine metadata will be absent from the migrated files' data.
 You can run a script that will fill in any missing metadata defined in your Shrine uploader: